A Pilgrimage of Thought: The Divine Comedy by Dante Alighieri

 - Mount Meru – Hell and Paradise on One Mountain

-Heaven is shown in the heavens themselves, the spheres corresponding to astronomical planets and stars, a proper ending for the journey through the earthly realm that one must take to so much as see it.
+Heaven is shown in the heavens themselves, the spheres corresponding to astronomical planets and stars, a proper ending for the journey through the earthly realm that one must take to even see it.
 Dante's journeys are therefore intended to represent a Christian on the path of redemption, understanding the sins of the world and the consequences that await when one reaches death.

 Artist's interpretation of the geography of the Divine Comedy: the entrance to Hell is near Florence with circles descending to the Earth's center.
 Later as Dante passes down, he also moves up to Mount Purgatory's shores, which are in the southern hemisphere.
-Then he passes to the first sphere of Heaven, which is at the top (1922), Albert Ritter ( Wikimedia Commons )
+Then he passes to the first sphere of Heaven, which is at the top (1922), Albert Ritter. ( Public Domain )

 The Divine Comedy: Dante's Grand Finale